Paul Naumoff: Professional football

 Naumoff was selected by the Detroit Lions in the third round, 60th overall pick, of the 1967 NFL/AFL draft.
 He played 12 years for the Lions from 1967 to 1978.
 He was selected to play in the Pro Bowl after the 1970 season.
 In 1975, Naumoff had two interceptions and was voted by his teammates as the Lions' defensive most valuable player.
 Naumoff once played in 142 consecutive games for the Lions and missed only two games in 12 years with the club.
 In July 1979, at age 33, Naumoff announced his retirement as a player, citing a foot injury that had required two surgeries and posed the risk of permanent damage.
 At the time of his retirement, Naumoff had appeared in 168 games for the Lions, more than any other players in franchise history other than Wayne Walker and Dick LeBeau.

-Later years
+Later life

 After retiring from the NFL, Naumoff opened a beer distributorship in Tennessee.